8 Best Homeowners Insurance Companies in Connecticut 2023

 What Makes NJM Stand Out?

-NJM offers more discounts than comparable insurers.
-These can reduce your premium severely if you meet the requirements.
-Some of the most popular include:
+Not only just NJM include extra coverage that comes with a standard policy, but they offer a generous number of discounts than comparable insurers.
+These can reduce your premium significantly if you meet the requirements.

-- Security: if you have smoke detectors, burglar alarms, cameras, automatic sprinkler systems, and live in a gated community, you’ll get a discount
+- Security discount: If you have smoke detectors, burglar alarms, cameras, automatic sprinkler systems, and live in a gated community, you’ll get a discount.

-- If you are 65 or older, you’ll get a discount
+- Senior discount: If you are 65 or older, you’ll get a discount.

-- Discount if you own an automatic backup power supply or portable generator
+- Backup or Generator discount: Save if you own an automatic backup power supply or portable generator.

-- Discount if you have impact-resistant glass on all windows
+- Storm shutters/Impact glass: Discount if you have impact-resistant glass on all windows

 |J.D.
 Power (out of 1,000)||867|